 Cisco welcomes applications for the Product Grant Program from community partners around the world who share our vision and offer an innovative approach to a critical social challenge.

-Cisco donates networking technology to qualified nonprofit organizations to help them realize significant gains in productivity, scalability, and cost-efficiency.
-Together, we build public benefit programs that make innovative use of the Internet and communications technology and have a measurable impact.
+Cisco donates networking technology to qualified nonprofit organizations to help them realize significant gains in productivity, scalability, and cost efficiency.
+Together, we build public benefit programs that make innovative use of networking and communications technology to have a measurable impact.

 The Cisco Product Grant Program focuses on the same social investment areas as our cash grants: Cisco Crisis Response (which includes shelter, water, food, and disaster relief), access to education, and economic empowerment.

 Cisco's Product Grant Program accepts applications year-round from eligible charitable organizations.
 Nonprofits can determine their eligibility by reviewing our grant giving policies and the requirements below.

-All applications must be completed using our online application form.
+All direct grant applications must be completed using our online application form.
 Cisco will not consider incomplete proposals or paper-based applications.
-Proposals in the following areas are not eligible for Product Grants:
+The following are not eligible for product grants: